Scratch Orgs Overview

 Creating a Scratch Org

-- Define what you want to achieve, in order to decide which Salesforce edition you need, which country and language you should select or in which deployment flow you will include the scratch org.
+- Define what you want to achieve, in order to decide which Salesforce edition you need, which country and language you should select or in which pipeline you will include the scratch org.

-- In the deployment flow, check the Enable Copado DX checkbox.
+- In the pipeline, check the Enable Copado DX checkbox.

-- In the deployment flow step, select an org option from the Enable as Scratch Org Target picklist field in order to define this deployment flow step as DX target.
+- In the pipeline connection, select an org option from the Enable as Scratch Org Target picklist field in order to define this pipeline connection as DX target.

 Copado DX offers you org definition templates from which developers and admins can benefit to overcome this troublesome situation.

 An org definition template holds all the configurations, features and org preferences to be enabled for a scratch org.
 Release managers, project managers or system administrators can create these templates, and developers and admins can just select the template to create a scratch org.

 Similarly to org definition templates, Copado DX also offers project templates, where a set of Git or unmanaged package artifacts can be stored for certain use cases such as app development, app or module testing, app or module training, etc.

 For more details about templates please check out the article DX Planning Operations.